tytydraco/yessleep/out/Every_night_a_truck_drives_around_my_apartment_complex_playing_a_strange_warning_Update_1.md

 He had been outside.

 As I swiped through the images the truck got farther and farther away.
 Each image clear, taken with his new Android phone; the license plate perfectly readable.
-It said simply: U R I E L
+It said simply: URIEL

 I knew immediately it was a fake plate, it almost looked sharpied on in the pictures, minute inconsistencies with the lettering and spacing.
 The question is why?
 A liscense wouldve been something tangible, an actual thread to yank on.
 This was almost nothing.
 And why did I care so much?